-Cannot connect using Internet-ID connection
+Can't connect using Internet-ID

 Remote Utilities is outdated or version mismatch

-The Host is not running on the remote PC
+Host is not running

 Make sure that:

-- The remote PC is turned on and can access the Internet
+- the remote PC is turned on and can access the internet.

-- There is no power outage
+- there is no power outage.

-The Host cannot connect to a relay Internet-ID server
+Host can't connect to an Internet-ID server